jasonramirez0/Swolog/README.md

 Deployed App

-The Fitness Tracker Web App is deployed and can be accessed at https://swolog.fly.dev/.
+Swolog is deployed and can be accessed at https://swolog.fly.dev/.
 Sign up for an account to start tracking your workouts and monitoring your progress.

 Features